Telekom Logo

 Deutsche Telekom LogoTelekom Logo PNG

 “We are spreading our signal” is the main message of the Telekom logo.
 The sign is like a repeater tower that helps to unite subscribers over long distances.
-The emblem contains the idea of communication, waves, and packets of information running through the air.
+The emblem conveys the idea of communication, with waves and packets of information running through the air.

 Telekom: Brand overview

-Telekom (full name Deutsche Telekom or DT) is a telecommunications service in Germany.
-It appeared in January 1995 after the privatization of the German state postal service Deutsche Bundespost.
-The company has grown to become a leading fixed and mobile operator, broadband Internet, digital TV, and IT service provider.
-Today it is the largest specialized service provider in Europe, headquartered in Bonn.
+Telekom (full name Deutsche Telekom, DT) is a telecommunications service provider in Germany.
+It appeared in January 1995, following the privatization of the German state postal service, Deutsche Bundespost.
+The company has grown to become a leading fixed and mobile operator, broadband Internet provider, digital TV provider, and IT service provider.
+Today, it is the largest specialized service provider in Europe, headquartered in Bonn.

-From the moment of its appearance to the present day, this service has traveled a long way to leading positions in the world market.
+From its inception to the present day, this service has made great strides toward achieving leading positions in the global market.
 Her career is a history of mergers that happened regularly over a long period.
-She has gone far beyond the borders of the country and provides services in foreign countries.
-In the Czech Republic, the Netherlands, Poland, the USA, Macedonia, Slovakia, and Romania.
+She has gone far beyond the country’s borders, providing services abroad in the Czech Republic, the Netherlands, Poland, the USA, Macedonia, Slovakia, and Romania.
 She does this not directly but through her subsidiaries, of which she has several.

 Meaning and History